Australian virus death toll climbs to 116

 Mr Morrison said the national measures would “disproportionately benefit” Victoria, where a fresh outbreak has forced millions of Melburnians back into lockdown.

-“The reason for that is they’re assessed based on the need and the impact of the virus on people’s businesses,” he said.
+“The reason for that is they’re assessed based on the need and the impact of the virus on people’s businesses,” he told 3AW radio.

-“That is clearly going to be greater in Victoria than many other parts of the country.”

-JobKeeper wage subsidies and the temporarily doubled JobSeeker dole are due to expire in September.